-- (1) Mr. Kuehne would be entitled to receive one year of his annual base salary of \$425,000 in one lump sum pursuant to the terms of the Kuehne Employment Agreement, which is discussed under the heading "Employment Agreements" in this Proxy Statement. - (2) The unvested portion of an aggregate of options to purchase 300,000 shares of common stock would vest and become nonforfeitable.
-Valued using the December 31, 2021, market price of \$27.72 per share. - (3) Mr. Kuehne will, subject to the provisions of the Kuehne Employment Agreement, be entitled to receive reimbursement of any COBRA premium payments made by Mr. Kuehne during a one-year period, in each case payable in accordance with the Company's normal payroll practices.
-Calculated assuming that maximum reimbursements are provided. - (4) Upon Mr. Kuehne's death, his beneficiary would be entitled to receive \$300,000 from a Company group term life policy that is maintained for the benefit of all of the Company's employees.
+(1) Mr. Kuehne would be entitled to receive one year of his annual base salary of \$550,000 in one lump sum.

+- (2) The unvested portion of an aggregate of options to purchase 100,000 shares of common stock would vest and become nonforfeitable.
+Valued using the December 31, 2022, market price of \$7.84 per share. - (3) 100,000 unvested shares of restricted common stock awarded to Mr. Kuehne would vest and become nonforfeitable.
+Valued using the December 31, 2022, market price of \$7.84 per share. - (4) Mr. Kuehne will be entitled to receive reimbursement of any COBRA premium payments made by Mr. Kuehne during a one-year period, in each case payable in accordance with the Company's normal payroll practices.
+Calculated assuming that maximum reimbursements are provided. - (5) Upon Mr. Kuehne's death, his beneficiary would be entitled to receive \$300,000 from a Company group term life policy that is maintained for the benefit of all of the Company's employees.